 GSA awarded a design build contract for the San Antonio Courthouse to Brasfield & Gorrie, LLC.

 The facility will house U.S District Courts, U.S. Clerk of the Court for the Western District of Texas, U.S. Magistrate Courts, U.S. Probation and Pretrial Services, Federal Public Defender, U.S. Court of Appeals, U.S. Marshals, U.S. Attorneys, and GSA.
 The $121 million budget authorized by Congress in fiscal year 2016 includes the cost of design, construction, and related expenses.
 The courthouse will include a total of 8 courtrooms and 13 chambers.
 The San Antonio Courthouse will be located in historic downtown at the corner of Santa Rosa Avenue and Nueva Street.

-The design is expected to be completed in early 2020.
+The building envelope is anticipated to be completed in the Winter of 2020.

 Total Authorized Funding: $144,580,013 (site acquisition, design, construction, and related expenses)